 With enough revelations, you will have a winning story.
-Above there was a smuggler but cop, an adjuster but hit-man, and mother but hooker.
+Above there was a smuggler but cop, an adjuster but hit-man, and mother but dealer.
 These twists are good.
 Double twists are even better.
 How about an insurance adjuster who is actually a tobacco smuggler for a gang but is actually an undercover cop.
 Two revelations.
 Insurance adjuster but crook but cop.

 Everybody puts on a mask with strangers.
 Within your story, the important masks get torn off.
-There are masks hiding what’s really going on sometimes too, especially if there is crime or something else people want to hide.
+There are masks hiding what’s really going on sometimes too, especially if there is crime or something else to hide.
 For example, an extramarital affair, a return to an old vice, or a secret obsession with an odd hobby.

 It’s All Falling Apart